Chapter 7. Viewing and Applying Errata

 - Security Advisory describes fixed security issues found in the package.
 The security impact of the issue can be Low, Moderate, Important, or Critical.

 - Bug Fix Advisory describes bug fixes for the package.

 - Product Enhancement Advisory describes enhancements and new features added to the package.

-- Applicable: erratum applies to one or more content hosts, which means it updates packages present on the content host.
+- Applicable: errata applies to one or more content hosts, which means it updates packages present on the content host.
 Applicable errata are not yet accessible by the content host.

-- Installable: erratum applies to one or more content hosts and it has been made available to the content host.
+- Installable: errata applies to one or more content hosts and it has been made available to the content host.
 Installable errata are present in the content host’s life cycle environment and content view, but are not yet installed.
-This way, errata can be installed by users who have permissions to manage content hosts, but are not entitled for errata management at higher levels.
+This way, errata can be installed by users that have permissions to manage content hosts, but are not entitled for errata management at higher levels.

 - Navigate to→ to view the list of available errata.

-- Use the filtering tools at the top of the page to limit the number of displayed errata:
+- Use the filtering tools on the top of the page to limit the number of displayed errata:

 - Select the repository to be inspected from the drop-down list.
 All Repositories is selected by default.